-Step Two: The vice president for academic affairs (or designee) will review the complaint and forward the complaint to the appropriate vice president who will be responsible for meeting with the concerned student.
-Action must be taken within 10 class days.
-If filing an appeal, the response must be filed within 10 class days of receiving the response letter.
+Step Two: The vice president for academic affairs (or designee) will review the complaint and forward the complaint to the appropriate University administrator who will be responsible for meeting with the concerned student and investigating the complaint.
+Action must be taken within 10 business days.